twilio/autopilot-cli/readme.md

 NOTE: To uninstall/unlink, run `$ sudo npm unlink`

 ## Configuration
 To use the Twilio Autopilot CLI, you first need to configure your Twilio Account SID and Auth Token.
-Optionally, multiple accounts can be configured using the `--profile` option to associate an Account SID and Auth Token with a profile name.
+Optionally, multiple accounts can be configured using the `--credentials` option to associate an Account SID and Auth Token with a profile name.

 To configure the CLI with your Twilio credentials run the following command: `$ ta init`.
 Credentials will be saved in a local JSON file in `~/.twilio/config.json`.

 The first set of credentials you provide will become your 'default' profile.
-You can add additional profiles or update an existing profile by running the following command: `$ ta init --profile test-profile` (where 'test-profile' the the profile name you'd like to add/update).
+You can add additional profiles or update an existing profile by running the following command: `$ ta init --credentials test-profile` (where 'test-profile' the the profile name you'd like to add/update).

 ## Templates
 Templates are used as a simple starting point for creating new assistants.
 If the `--template` option is provided with the `create` command, you'll be prompted to select a template.
 If the `create` command is used without any options, the default 'hello-world' template is used.